saptakdutta/NASA_POWER_API/ReadME.md

 This tool exists as a back end interface that can help integrate the modeled data into your own application

+# Trial Branch

+This repo branch is saved for experimentation and may have code that isn't stable or working.
+Clone and use at your own risk

 # Setup

 Download pythn and Anaconda as necessary.
 Use the provided environment.yml file with conda to create the virtual environment required to run this tool